Uchida16104/OpenMusic-works/Schema for strings, cembalo, ryuteki, and samplers/Readme.md

 This music was composed by OpenMusic(https://forum.ircam.fr/projects/detail/openmusic/), and being used overtones made by spectral analysis, chance music, chaos theory, minimalism music, retrograde canon.

-I inform in advance the accident that maybe the sound is distorted at the end of the video.
+I inform in advance the accident that maybe the sound is distorted at the end of video.

 Instruments
 1. Strings (Violin, Viola, Cello, Contrabass)